-The carrying value of borrowings approximate their fair values as their interest rates are based on market rates for debt with the same maturity profiles at the end of the reporting period.
+The carrying value of loans and borrowings approximate their fair values as their interest rates are based on market rates for debt with the same maturity profiles at the end of the reporting period.

-Lease liabilities
+Lease payable

-The fair values of lease payable are based on the present value of future cash flows discounted using the current rates available for debt with the same maturity profile as at the end of thereporting period.
+The fair values of lease payable are based on the present value of future cash flows discounted using the current rates available for debt with the same maturity profile as at theend of the reporting period.